Close Menu

 Facebook Twitter Pinterest LinkedIn Tumblr Email

-Apple’s 2025 iPhones are here, and things are quite different for the first time in a while.
-The base iPhone 17 will still feel familiar, but the iPhone 17 Pro models have a completely new look, and there’s a brand-new model called the iPhone Air.
-The “Air” branding has been somewhat diluted of late—the current-gen iPad Pro models are lighter than the iPad Air—but the iPhone Air brings meaning back to the original idea: a super-thin and ultra-lightweight device.
+With Apple’s current crop of iPhones, things are quite different for the first time in a while.
+The base iPhone 17 still feels familiar, but the iPhone 17 Pro models have a completely new look, and there’s a new model called the iPhone Air.
+The “Air” branding has been somewhat diluted of late—the current-gen iPad Pro models are lighter than the iPad Air—but the iPhone Air brings meaning back to the original idea: a super-thin and ultralightweight device.
+Rounding it all out is the budget iPhone 17e.

 Table of Contents